-See Appendix C "CCWG Accountability – Problem definition" (current version, 13 March 2015) for more information.
+See Appendix C "CCWG-Accountability Accountability – Problem definition" (current version, 13 March 2015) for more information.

 1.3 Legal Advice

-The CCWG engaged two law firms to receive expertise on feasibility of its proposed frameworks and mechanisms, Adler & Colvin and Sidley Austin LLP.
-The firmshrough the coordination of the Legal Sub-Team of the CCWG.
+The CCWG-Accountability engaged two law firms to provide advice on the feasibility of its proposed frameworks and mechanisms, Adler & Colvin and Sidley Austin LLP.
+The firms’ work was coordinated through the Legal Sub-Team of the CCWG-Accountability.
 See Appendix B for more information on the legal sub-team methodology.
-The legal advice was key to the CCWG in formulating its recommendations.
+The legal advice was key to the CCWG-Accountability in formulating its recommendations.

-The CCWG egal ub-eam's rules of engagement and working methodologies are described in Appendix D.
+The CCWG-Accountability Legal Sub-Team's rules of engagement and working methodologies are described in Appendix D.

 1.4 Input Gathered from the Community: Required Community Powers

-As indicated in section 2, the group reviewed the collection of public comments received during the development of the Enhancing ICANN Accountability and categorized these as ork tream 1 and tream 2. mechanisms were defined as those that, when in place or committed to, would provide the community with confidence that any accountability mechanism that would further enhance ICANN's accountability would be implemented if it had consensus support from the community, even if it were to encounter ICANN management resistance or if it were against the interest of ICANN as a corporate entity.
+As indicated in the methodology section of Appendix A, the group reviewed the collection of public comments received during the development of the Enhancing ICANN Accountability and categorized these as Work Stream 1 and Work Stream 2.
+Work Stream 1 mechanisms were defined as those that, when in place or committed to, would provide the community with confidence that any accountability mechanism that would further enhance ICANN's accountability would be implemented if it had consensus support from the community, even if it were to encounter ICANN management resistance or if it were against the interest of ICANN as a corporate entity.

 The mechanisms were divided in three sections:

 Mechanisms giving the ICANN community ultimate authority over the ICANN corporation.
-Most of these were initially designated as , since community need the leverage of IANA transition to obtain these changes.
+Most of these were initially designated as Work Stream 1, since community members need the leverage of IANA transition to obtain these Bylaws changes.

-Mechanisms to restrict actions of the and management of the ICANN corporation.
-Most of these are initially designated as , since the Members could decisions if Members are empowered in (1, above).
+Mechanisms to restrict actions of the Board and management of the ICANN corporation.
+Most of these are initially designated as Work Stream 2, since the Members could veto certain Board decisions if reserved for Members if Members are empowered in Work Stream 1 (1, above).

 Mechanisms to prescribe actions of the ICANN corporation.
-Most of these are initially designated as , since the Members could decisions if Members are empowered in (above).
-For example, a bottom-up consensus process to change ICANN might be rejected by ICANN , but the Members could then that decision.
+Most of these are initially designated as Work Stream 1, since the Members could veto certain Board decisions if reserved for Members if Members are empowered in Work Stream 1 (above).
+For example, a bottom-up consensus process to change ICANN Bylaws might be rejected by the ICANN Board, but the Members could then veto that decision.

-Work Stream 1 accountability mechanisms are presented in detail in Section .
+Work Stream 1 accountability mechanisms are presented in detail in Section 2.

-In addition, the CWG co-chairs detailed, in a correspondence dated 15 April 2015, the expectations from their group with regards to CCWG accountability recommendations.
+In addition, the CWG-Stewardship co-chairs detailed, in a correspondence dated 15 April 2015, the expectations from their group with regards to CCWG-Accountability accountability Work Stream 1 recommendations.
 These expectations are:

-ICANN budget: The CWG supports the ability for the community to “veto” a budgetThis expectation is dealt with in section 2.6.2.
+ICANN budget: The CWG-Stewardship supports the ability for the community to “veto” a budget, including on IANA functions’ costs.
+This expectation is dealt with in section 2.6.2.

-Community empowerment mechanisms: The CWG will be relying on the community empowerment and accountability mechanisms that the CCWG is currently considering and developing being in place at the time of the stewardship transition.
-In particular, mechanisms such as: the ability to ICANN decisions relating to periodic or reviews of the IANA function undertake through the IANA review function (PRF or possibly IRF); the ability to approve or reject board decisions on PRF as well as the related creation of a stakeholder community / member group in order ensure the ability to these kinds of .
+Community empowerment mechanisms: The CWG-Stewardship will be relying on the community empowerment and accountability mechanisms that the CCWG-Accountability is currently considering and developing being in place at the time of the stewardship transition.
+In particular, mechanisms such as: the ability to veto ICANN Board decisions relating to periodic or special reviews of the IANA functions undertake through the IANA Function Review (exercise IFR); as well as the related creation of a stakeholder community / member group in order ensure the ability to exercise these kinds of rights.
 This expectation is dealt with in section 2.6.

-Review and redress mechanisms: The CWG would like to have the assurance that an IANA Periodic Review (or related review) could be incorporated as part of the AoC mandated reviews integration into ICANN’s .
+Review and redress mechanisms: The CWG-Stewardship would like to have the assurance that an IANA Function Review (or related special review) could be incorporated as part of the AoC mandated reviews integration into ICANN’s Bylaws.
 This expectation is dealt with in section 2.7.2.